boblete/boblete.github.io/README.md

 Be the AI…Teasing out emotions.
 Visuals - threads responses.

+#### Work to do:
+Write up the character persona
+Write a game based story narrative tree
+THen work on the sound design - AND with a projector (to show yourself as a mirror) the machine can also diplay images to provoke you.
+THis is pulling information fromn CHina's screen cameras where they reveal they are watching you.

+Possibility that a sign board - like a busstop shelter is the best innocuous item for delivering this.
+Speak to Clive about how this might work (Again time to get professional help).

+###### Meeting with Clive Ramble from 1st December
 1st December:
 What Done- plan for the installation - after talking to Clive need to take it in a direction and firm up sizes https://soundcloud.com/boblet/sounddesign-installation-panning-1dec/s-aQ7NCnO5ORC